 Do you have Saggy or Droopy Breasts that need Surgery?

-Drooping of the breasts (breast ptosis) is a natural inevitable process.
+Drooping of the breasts, called breast ptosis, is a natural inevitable process especially with ageing or after childbirth and breastfeeding.
 A Breast Lift or Mastopexy procedure is one of the common requests from women with saggy droopy breasts who seek out Dr Mark Gittos Specialist Plastic Surgeon in Auckland NZ

 Why do breasts get saggy and droopy over time?